Blog/Hexarelin Dosage Guide: Protocols

 Cortisol Elevation

-Important reassurance: A 16-week chronic administration study found that cortisol and ACTH area-under-the-curve actually *decreased* compared to baseline over time.
+The reassuring data: A 16-week chronic administration study found that cortisol and ACTH area-under-the-curve actually *decreased* compared to baseline over time.
 Hexarelin does not cause sustained HPA axis overstimulation (PubMed 10341859).

 Prolactin Elevation